What is PROHIBLUX?

 PROHIBLUX's objectives

 PROHIBLUX has three main objectives.
 The first objective is to examine whether the scale and consequences of carbon inequality justify adopting a mix of climate mitigation policies that target the emissions of the very rich differently from those of everyone else – for example, by going beyond the idea of a uniform carbon price, which can do little to change the carbon-intensive behaviour of high net worth individuals.
-The second objective is to explore what climate policy mix can mitigate the emissions of the global rich in a way that is not only effective but also fair, taking into account all those affected.
-The third objective is to consider whether the (more or less direct) causal contribution of the global rich, both as consumers and investors, to the climate crisis implies a special responsibility to remedy it, with implications for, for example, the fair burden-sharing of international climate finance.
+The second objective is to explore what climate policy mix can mitigate the emissions of the global rich in a way that is fair to all stakeholders (taking into account criteria such as emissions justice, expressive justice, social efficiency, legitimate expectations, feasibility and the prevention of carbon leakage).
+The third objective is to consider whether and how the carbon footprints and investment decisions of the ultra-wealthy should factor into the fair burden-sharing in international climate finance, i.e. cross-border public finance for climate action on more or less concessional terms..

 PROHIBLUX's website